SmithWillSuffice/ohanga-pai/content/questions/5_deficit_myths.md

 The idea is that government deficits are "not stimulus," because increasing the money supply (which is what a net government deficit does) will just increase prices, if no taxes are raised, so the purchasing power of the extra dollars lowers to adjust to the status quo, and the net effect is just a temporary disruption in the market.
+That's the idea of Ricardian Equivalence.
+It is a false idea.

 The popular economics reasoning behind Ricardian Equivalence is a deification of the average person with market power (someone who has a lot of currency): which is that they take a look at the government deficit, and factor this into their consumption choices: to hold on to cash or to spend.